New founders

 Where your team is based plays a massive role in the final bill.
 Developer rates vary wildly around the world, and even just within the UK, you’ll see some significant differences.

 Regional cost disparities are a huge factor for UK founders.
 For instance, apps developed in London can be around 25% more expensive than those built by regional or hybrid teams.
-A two-sided marketplace app might cost about £94,000 when developed in central London, versus £57,000 with a UK project manager leading developers based in Poland.
-You can explore more detailed UK cost breakdowns and see how geography influences app development budgets.
+On the flip-side, companies in busy cities like London tend to have a stronger footing in startup and tech culture, opening doors to talent, and potential investors.

 Real World App Budget Scenarios For UK Founders